Pur3-MAlice/seasonality/README.md

     * ***Issue Found:***
         * Due to some database issues I could not migrate any changes after I had done my first migration.
     * ***Solution Used:***
-        * Restarted the project and used db.sqlite3 instead of my main postgres db, and implemented a DEV environment.
+        * Restarted the project and used db.sqlite3 instead of my main Postgres db, and implemented a DEV environment.
-1. **Intended Outcome** - Only have certain number of diet categories on the home page.
+1. **Intended Outcome** - Only have a certain number of diet categories on the home page.
     * ***Issue Found:***
-        * I wanted to only have three of my categories on the main page, I ended up aving all the categories being listed out on the front page which isn't good UI/UX.
+        * I wanted to only have three of my categories on the main page, I ended up having all the categories listed on the front page which isn't good UI/UX.
     * ***Solution Used:***
-        * Discovered I could splice in the django html templates.
+        * Discovered I could splice in the Django html templates.
-1. **Intended Outcome** - Be able to search entire db for recipes and their FKs
+1. **Intended Outcome** - Be able to search the entire db for recipes and their FKs
     * ***Issue Found:***
         * I wanted to be able too not only search the content of the recipes in the search bar but also search if they were connected to the FK.
     * ***Solution Used:***
-        *   i discovered I could use the Q search to see if what FKs were connected to which recipe.
+        *   I discovered I could use the Q search to see what FKs were connected to which recipe.
 Meaning that the user can search categories and get all recipes related to that category shown back to them.
 1. **Intended Outcome** - Be able to rate a recipe and have my rating remembered on the UI whilst also updating the rating average.
     * ***Issue Found:***
-        * The avg of the recipe page would be affected.
-But the user input of the stars themselves would not hold the data.
+        * The average of the recipe page would be affected.
+However the user input of the stars themselves would not hold the data.
     * ***Solution Used:***
-        *  Used Javascript local storage to hold the browsers star rating instead.
-However this does leave an error in the console, the benefit of the user's rating being remebered is not outweighed by this as it does not affect the page's functionality or the user's experience.
+        *  Used Javascript local storage to hold the browser's star rating instead.
+However this does leave an error in the console, the benefit of the user's rating being remembered is not outweighed by this as it does not affect the page's functionality or the user's experience.
 1. **Intended Outcome** - When deploying to Heroku the CSS styling stays attached to the website.
     * ***Issue Found:***
         * CSS Styling not coming and getting console error of MIME.